 For the most part, participants need to be mobile, with the possible assistance of a cane, walker or wheelchair, and in most cases, they must also be continent.

 Programs vary but attendees usually attend the program for several hours a day to a full day (eight hours), up to five days a week.
-Most programs do not offer weekend services, although a few may offer half-day services on Saturdays.

 Some programs include transportation so participants are picked up from their home and return at the end of the day.